SatIR: Scalable High-Recall Constraint-Satisfaction-Based Information Retrieval for Clinical Trials Matching: Result Discussion

-\textbf{Average relevant-and-eligible trials retrieved.} Table~\ref{tab:retrieval_utility_main} shows the mean number of retrieved trials per patient that are both relevant and eligible. \name{} performs best under all three retrieval objectives: 3.25 under \modeccr, 5.12 under \modeall, and 11.76 under \modeallexplore, compared with 2.17, 2.98, and 8.93 for TrialGPT.
+\textbf{\name{} retrieves more relevant-and-eligible trials per patient.} Table~\ref{tab:retrieval_utility_main} shows the mean number of retrieved trials per patient that are both relevant and eligible on SIGIR 2016. \name{} performs best under all three retrieval objectives: 3.25 under \modeccr, 5.12 under \modeall, and 11.76 under \modeallexplore, compared with 2.17, 2.98, and 8.93 for TrialGPT.
 Among the TrialGPT-style baselines, the original TrialGPT pipeline is generally strongest, but all remain below \name{}.

-\textbf{Recall over the union of useful trials found by any method.} As shown in Table~\ref{tab:retrieval_recall_micro}, \name{} achieves the highest micro recall under all three objectives: 93.66 for \modeccr, 92.07 for \modeall, and 92.53 for \modeallexplore.
-TrialGPT is the strongest among the baselines in each setting, but remains substantially lower at 62.44, 53.66, and 70.27, respectively.
+\textbf{\name{} recovers the largest fraction of useful trials found by any method.} Table~\ref{tab:retrieval_recall_micro} reports micro recall against the union of relevant-and-eligible trials found by all methods. \name{} achieves the highest recall under all three objectives: 93.66 for \modeccr, 92.07 for \modeall, and 92.53 for \modeallexplore.
+TrialGPT is again the strongest baseline, but remains substantially lower at 62.44, 53.66, and 70.27, respectively.